-Understanding when and where to use a sealer is a very important part of your painting process.
-There are lots of times during the construction of a painting when using an acrylic sealer is vital.
+Understanding when and where to use an acrylic sealer is a very important part of your painting process.
+There are lots of times during the construction of a painting when using a sealer is vital.

 Let's list them: